0x80/de-kersenboomgaard/README.md

 ```

 3. **Add Artist Images**: Create folder `public/assets/artists/jane-doe/`
-   - Add any number of images with any names
+   - Add any number of images (no limit)
-   - Images are displayed in alphabetical order
+   - Images are sorted alphabetically by filename
+   - Each page load starts at a random image
-   - All images cycle based on scroll position
+   - All images cycle through as users scroll (synchronized across all artists)
+   - Clicking an image opens a carousel to browse all images
    - Supported formats: `.jpg`, `.jpeg`, `.png`

 ### Editing via GitHub UI